advikmaniar/ML-Healthcare-Web-App/README.md

 # ML-Healthcare-Web-App
-This is a interactive Machine Learning Web App <b><i>"ML in Healthcare"</i></b> developed using Python and StreamLit.
+This is an interactive Machine Learning Web App <b><i>"ML in Healthcare"</i></b> developed using Python and StreamLit.
 It uses ML algorithms to build powerful and accurate models to predict the risk (High / Low) of the user to having an Heart Attack or Breast Cancer based on the user's specific attributes like age, sex, heart-rate, blood sugar etc.

 <h2><b> View App Here: </b></h2>